-David Meerman Scott recommends that marketers “earn their way in” (via publishing helpful information, nurturing leads, etc.) in contrast to outbound marketing where you might find yourself buying, begging, or bugging your way in (via paid advertisements, cold calling, etc.), we don’t recommend doing exclusively inbound or outbound marketing.
+David Meerman Scott recommends that marketers “earn their way in” (via publishing helpful information, nurturing leads, etc.).
+While inbound marketing does contrast outbound marketing (where you might find yourself buying, begging, or bugging your way in via paid advertisements, cold calling, etc.), we don’t recommend doing exclusively inbound or outbound marketing.
 In fact, they complement each other and create great results when used in tandem.

 Other tactics that are part of an effective inbound marketing strategy include:

-HubSpot's inbound marketing methodology highlights how inbound marketing tools and strategies can apply to every step of the sales process, even after the sale.
+HubSpot's inbound marketing methodology highlights how inbound marketing tools and strategies can apply to every step of the sales process, even (and importantly) after the sale.

 This involves turning strangers into visitors, visitors into leads, leads into customers, and customers into promoters.